-All employees: part time, full time, fixed term and casual (but not including the Armed Forces) get at least:
+All employees, regardless of their classification (ie including part time, full time, fixed term and 'casual') but not including the Armed Forces, are entitled to at least:

-- 11 public holidays each year (if they are days they would otherwise work).
-These are days of national, religious or cultural significance, and employees should be able to take them as leave, where possible.
+- up to 11 public holidays each year, (if they are days they would otherwise work).
+These are days of national, religious, or cultural significance, and employees should be able to take them as leave, where possible

 - after six months of current continuous employment with the same employer, or

-Payment for annual holidays is calculated differently from payment for public holidays, bereavement leave and sick leave (and employers must make sure that each is calculated correctly, if you are not sure, contact us).
+Payment for annual holidays is calculated differently from payment for public holidays, alternative holidays, bereavement leave and sick leave.
+Employers must make sure that each holiday and leave type is calculated correctly.
+If you are not sure, contact us.

-If you are an employee having problems with getting your leave or holidays, you should discuss this with your employer first.
-If this doesn’t fix the problem, contact us.
+If you are an employee having problems with getting your leave or holidays entitlements, you should discuss this with your employer first.
+If this doesn’t fix the problem, you can speak to your union representative or contact us.